metabase/metabase/docs/operations-guide/environment-variables.md

 Type: string<br>
 Default: `null`

-Email address you want to use as the sender of Metabase.
+Address you want to use as the sender of emails generated by Metabase, such as pulses or account invitations.

 #### `MB_EMAIL_SMTP_HOST`